You can lower the risk of gambling harm by using these simple strategies and tools:

 Check your betting activity statements

-Use YourPlay at pokies venues
+Use YourPlay at poker machine venues

-YourPlay helps you to track your gambling.
+YourPlay helps you track your gambling.
 You can set limits on how much time or money you spend, keeping you in control.
 It’s free to use and shows you how close you are to your limits.

 Take regular breaks